ShenglongZ/Flea_Market_Webapp/README.md

 The primaty goal is to construct a second hand item trading web application with Django backend framework and RESTful routing.
-This is the final project for Web Application Development and cooperated with Jiacheng Sun, Yuyang Fan and Qian Cheng.
+This is the final project for Web Application Development and cooperated with Jiacheng Sun, Qian Cheng and Yuyang Fan.

 Primary Features:
 - User Registeration